vidhi-khare26/MLAssignment2/README.md

-__Observation__ : Again difference is almost unnoticable but if we would look in deep then we may find notice.
+__Observation__ : Again difference is almost unnoticable but if we would look in deep then we may find some differences.
 Also to differentiate we can see the size of both the images which are almost equivalent but not equal, this is again due to compression that happened while quantizing the image using kMeans.
 (Quantized Image = 2.1 MB, Original Image = 2.50 MB)